arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 #### Analog Voltage Output Mode

-This output mode lets you control voltage-driven actuators.
+This output mode lets you control voltage-driven actuators or communicate with other devices through analog voltages.

 | Characteristics                  | Details                                                                                                                     |
 |----------------------------------|-----------------------------------------------------------------------------------------------------------------------------|